GuidodiPasquo/AeroVECTOR/README.md

 ![](/Images/Readme/Screenshot_12.png)

 Replace *servo_command* for your servo variable (in º).
-The parachute variable is an int, it's normally 0 and one must make it 1 when the parachute would be deployed.
+The parachute variable is an int, it's normally 0 and one must make it 1 when the parachute would deploy.

 **REMEMBER THAT THE DATA IS IN DEGREES, G'S AND M, AND YOU HAVE TO SEND THE SERVO COMMAND IN DEGREES AND THE PARACHUTE DEPLOYMENT SIGNAL AS 0 OR 1.**